tomwf/FEM-social-media-dashboard-with-theme-switcher-master/README.md

 - [Styled Components Crash Course & Project - Traversy Media](https://www.youtube.com/watch?v=02zO0hZmwnw) - This amazing video helped me to understand how to style the website using styled components.

 #### Blogs
-- [How To Use Themes with styled-components - Jacob D. Castro](https://jacobdcastro.com/tutorials/how-to-use-themes-with-styled-components) - This is article helped me understand how to use themes.
+- [How To Use Themes with styled-components - Jacob D. Castro](https://jacobdcastro.com/tutorials/how-to-use-themes-with-styled-components) - This article helped me understand how to use themes.

 #### Errors
 - [Warning: Prop className did not match. #7322 - GitHub](https://github.com/vercel/next.js/issues/7322) - I freaked out after merging a branch to master where all my styles are gone.
 The solution is to delete `.next` folder and restart `npm run dev`.